nvimpel/chipwhisperer/docs/source/getting-started.rst

     attacks.

 * `NewAE Website`_:
-    The is the website for NewAE Technolgy Inc. the maintainers of the ChipWhisperer software and the creators the of the ChipWhisperer platform.
+    The is the website for NewAE Technology Inc. the maintainers of the ChipWhisperer software and the creators the of the ChipWhisperer platform.
 Here you can find out about the company, and find links to things like the store, and upcoming training sessions.